Dynmi/Dynmi.github.io/about.md

 ---

 ## Brief Introduction
-- 王涵 is a final year student of computer science in Sichuan University.
+- 王涵 is a system architect in Bytedance Inc, focusing on recommendation system and feature engineering.
-- Work at ByteDance AdsInfra, 2021.6 ~ 2021.11
-- Feel free to contact [dynmi@foxmail.com](dynmi@foxmail.com)
+- Feel free to contact [wanghan.ad@bytedance.com](wanghan.ad@bytedance.com)

 Updated in Nov 2021